WLJSTeam/wljs-docs/docs/frontend/Advanced/Dynamics/Advanced animation.md

 ![](./../../../mours-ezgif.com-crop.gif)

 ## A remark on color and opacity
-[RGBColor](frontend/Reference/Graphics/RGBColor.md) as well as [Opacity](frontend/Reference/Graphics/Opacity.md) do support dynamic updates in the context of [Graphics](frontend/Reference/Graphics/Graphics.md).
+[RGBColor](frontend/Reference/Graphics/RGBColor.md) as well as [Opacity](frontend/Reference/Graphics/Opacity.md) do support updates in the context of [Graphics](frontend/Reference/Graphics/Graphics.md).
 Here it is a bit tricky, since all graphics symbols sharing the same scope should bind to them indirectly.
 The good news, you do not have to think about and just

 ```mathematica
 color = {1,0,0};